-", links to pages that once existed but have vanished.
-Even in 1997 they saw it as a major problem
+Why archive the Web?Paper is a durable medium, but the Web is not.
+From its earliest days users have experienced "link rot", links to pages that once existed but have vanished.
+Even in 1997 they saw it as a major problem:

 6% of the links on the Web are broken according to a recent survey by Terry Sullivan's All Things Web.
 Even worse, linkrot in May 1998 was double that found by a similar survey in August 1997.